Piercel2022/codecraft/content/posts/my-first-post.md

  - **Spring:** The most popular Java framework, offering modules for dependency injection, web applications, data access, and more.

+ - **Hibernate:** An object-relational mapping framework that simplifies database operations.

 Visit the [codecraft-chronicles](https://codecraft-chronicles.netlify.app/) website!